Ca-h9j9n/FMT-project/README.md

 * Filenames are wrapped in quotes to support spaces
 * CMD files are portable across OS (Windows / Linux / Android)
-* Media chages must be done via MAME menu (not RetroArch)
+* Media changes must be done from the MAME menu (not RetroArch)

 **IMPORTANT**
 Place BIOS, disk images, and CMD file in the SAME folder.